splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/05-literal.md

 * A literal is a number or text value entered directly into a program's source code.
 * A literal can be part or all of an [expression](/book/part-1-instructions/1-sequence/2-trailside/04-expression).
 * Literal values are **hard-coded** into a program, meaning they do not change when it is run.
-* The backslash character `\` in C# is used to indicate that the character that directly follows it has a special meaning.
+* The backslash character `\` in C++ is used to indicate that the character that directly follows it has a special meaning.

 :::